• Skip to primary navigation

 Whether you’re a seasoned chef looking for kitchen shortcuts or a beginner home cook with limited time for meal prep, this rice cooker method is a reliable and convenient way to enjoy the wholesome goodness of farro in a variety of dishes.

 I love using farro as a base in my Buddha bowls, but it is such a versatile grain that you can use it in a myriad of other dishes as well.
 How about this warm and comforting Sausage Farro Soup that’s loaded with vegetables and sure to keep you satisfied?
 Farro Apple and Walnut Salad is an excellent light meal option and showcases its versatility.
-Ancient Grain and Vegetable Salad is a nutritional powerhouse and so easy to customize with your garden fresh picks.
+Ancient Grain and Vegetable Salad is a powerhouse and so easy to customize with your garden fresh picks.

 All out of Farro?
 I’ve got you covered with my complete guide to Farro substitutes!